 Pancreatic cancer treatment: Why is it so challenging?

-Pancreatic cancer is one of the deadliest cancers.
+Pancreatic cancer, also known as pancreatic adenocarcinoma, is one of the deadliest cancers.
 Even with aggressive treatment, the prognosis is poor.

 Various factors stack the odds against successful pancreatic cancer treatment: